 Bahati earned her law degree from Wake Forest University School of Law, where she served as editor-in-chief of the Wake Forest Journal of Law & Policy, president of the Immigration Law Society, and secretary and mock trial team member for the Black Law Students Association.
 She earned her Bachelor of Science in business administration with honors from Carnegie Mellon University.

 Before attending law school, she taught calculus supplemental instruction sessions for freshman calculus students at Carnegie Mellon University in Doha, Qatar.

-Bahati is a member of Parker Poe’s Recruiting Committee and Diversity Committee.
+Bahati is a member of Parker Poe’s Recruiting Committee and Diversity & Inclusion Committee.